 Most people don’t know how to communicate.
 Fewer people know how to sell, and almost no one knows how to close.
-Closing requires a higher level of finesse and intellect, so to be excellent at it you need to understand human psychology on a deeper level.
+Closing in high ticket sales requires a higher level of finesse and intellect, so to be excellent at it you need to understand human psychology on a deeper level.
 You have to be able to read any prospect’s personality, and even get to know them better than they know themselves within minutes of talking to them.

 1) Turn any negotiation to your advantage.
 When you gain the high income skill of closing, you can change objections into sales, even when your prospect gives you a lot of resistance.
 If you want to be a business owner or manager, your ability to sell enhances your leadership because you become more influential.
 This skill can also be used in your personal life where you have to persuade your significant other, family, friends or even strangers to agree with you.

 2) Have more control over your life.
-When you learn the art of selling and are able to close big deals, you can define your income and lifestyle goals and actually have the ability to reach them faster than any other career.
+When you learn the art of high ticket sales and are able to close big deals, you can define your income and lifestyle goals and actually have the ability to reach them faster than any other career.

 3) You can build a successful consulting business model on your own terms.
 When you are an effective closer, you can choose to work with only the high-paying clients that also want to deal with you (no clients from hell), work anywhere that you want, and create a schedule that actually gives you more free time.
 You can build a life with minimal stress where you’re not forced to tolerate anything you don’t want.

 4) Higher marketplace demand for closers.
 There is a rising and urgent demand for great salespeople in many companies.
 Corporations often value their sales department more than others because they have the highest revenue-generating employees.
 Different industries need more high-ticket closers than ever, especially women in high ticket sales.
 Many women are strong at listening and building relationships.
 These traits are why women in high ticket sales are successful.